Reviewing the Reserve Bank Act

-Under the Reserve Bank of New Zealand Act 1989 (‘the Act'), the Reserve Bank is responsible for formulating and implementing monetary policy, promoting a sound and efficient financial system, and carrying out other functions and exercising other powers as set out in the Act.
+Our foundational legislation is the Reserve Bank of New Zealand Act 1989 (RBNZ Act 1989).
+Under this Act, we are responsible for formulating and implementing monetary policy, promoting a sound and efficient financial system, and carrying out other functions and exercising other powers as set out in the Act.

-- Insurance (Prudential Supervision) Act 2010: The Reserve Bank issues licences to insurers carrying on insurance business in New Zealand and undertakes prudential supervision of licensed insurers.
+- Insurance (Prudential Supervision) Act 2010: We issue licences to insurers carrying on insurance business in New Zealand and supervise licensed insurers.

-- Anti-Money Laundering and Countering Financing of Terrorism Act 2009: The Reserve Bank supervises banks, life insurers, and non-bank deposit takers for compliance with measures to detect and deter money laundering and terrorism financing.
+- Anti-Money Laundering and Countering Financing of Terrorism Act 2009: We supervise banks, life insurers and non-bank deposit takers for compliance with the Act.

 These Acts can be viewed electronically on the New Zealand Legislation website.
 Regulations made under these Acts can be viewed on the same site.

-The Reserve Bank Bulletin contains articles on legislation and changes that have occurred over time.
+Our Bulletin series contains articles on legislation and changes that have occurred over time.